damienaries/hikeLog/README.md

 - work in progress -

 It's a personal modification from the end of course project YelpCamp, by Colt Steele on Udemy.
-App is close to original project for now.
+The current app is similar to original course project, but is in the process of being migrated to Next.js

 Lots of features coming!